Skip to content

 systemctl start moonbeam.service

-And lastly, verify the service is running:
+And lastly, verify that the service is running:

 systemctl status moonbeam.service